reachme1212/final_project/README.md

 Data preprocessing improves the data quality by cleaning, normalizing, transforming and extracting relevant feature from raw data.
 Our raw data came in with columns with data type objects, the machine model we have built can only take in columns with numbers, we have formatted the dataframe “features” into integer columns, dropped unwanted columns, remove null/missing values.

+Initially we tried linear regressor and we did not get a decent accuracy score, then we decided to use a random forest regressor model, Random Forest Regression algorithms are a class of Machine Learning algorithms, the combination of multiple random decision trees each trained on a subset of data.
+The use of multiple trees gives stability to the algorithm and reduces variance. we used train_test_spilt() and split our data into 80-20 , we had about 3200 rows of data.

 Feature engineering is the process of selecting, manipulating, and transforming raw data into features that can be used in supervised learning.
+To get more truer predictions the features should be picked carefully, however in our dataset unemployment weighing more than the other features, so we decided to add more feature to see whether that improves our model prediction.
 In order to make our model work well, we have discussed which features should be included and which one should be dropped.

-To get more truer predictions the features should be picked carefully, however in our dataset unemployment will be more where there are more population, so we decided to add education information as a feature as well, then we used race population information, education information to predict unemployed count for a chosen county.
+Initially we have tried predicting the unemployment percentage we did not get a good score , then we decide to predict “unemployment” in each county the total number, we have realized its best to use features that are not directly related to unemployment like unemployment percentage for county in our X.

+We have learnt that population is weighing more than the other features, so tried to create a balance in feature importance, so we dropped population and used race-based population because of the even distribution of weight, we added feature like education to see if college education impact unemployment in anyway.

-If the model does not perform well on the unseen dataset(test) ,but gives a high score on the seen dataset , the model is overfitting, our test score is 93% ,so our random regressor model is performing well and not overfitting.
+Then we trained and tested our random forest regressor and got R squared value of 93%, If the model does not perform well on the unseen dataset(test) ,but gives a high score on the seen dataset , the model is overfitting, looking at the scores below we can say our model is not overfitting.

 ![Regressor](images/ml_r2.PNG)